Last Updated on July 25, 2020 by Derrick

 There is certainly no shortage of propane space heaters on the market, here are three we recommend:

-Portable, versatile and with plenty of safety features, the Mr. Heater brand heaters are a great choice for camping.
+Portable, versatile and with plenty of safety features, the Mr. Heater brand heaters are a great choice for camping and heating a tent without electricity.
 This specific one features four-position control with built in Piezo igniter for accurate and precise temperature control.
 Heat settings can be switched between 4,000 and 9,000 BTU and hour.
 With the lower setting is great to help conserve propane.

 As with any heat source you bring into your tent, safety is the number one concern.
 Fortunately, Mr. Heater will automatically shut off if the unit is tipped over or if low-oxygen levels are detected.
 The unit also includes a high temperature wire guard on the front to help keep items from coming into direct contact with the front of the unit.

-Lastly, the heater is easy to transport.
+Lastly, it is easy to transport.
 It has a fold down handle that makes storing the unit easy, while not tiny it is easy enough to bring along to a drive up campsite.

 - Portable dual-function heater